Europe's Future Rate Cuts: Two to Three Times

 Advertisements

-The emphasis remains on monitoring exchange rates, which can indirectly affect inflation through imported prices, although conclusions drawn from short-term movements ought to be approached with caution
+The emphasis remains on monitoring exchange rates, which can indirectly affect inflation through imported prices, although conclusions drawn from short-term movements ought to be approached with caution.
+Kazimir further elucidated that the negative economic consequences of policy decisions often outweigh potential inflationary impacts, particularly when accounting for Europe's persistently low potential growth.

 Leave Your Comment